Veort/Exchange-Rates-for-Lokalise/README.md

 In order to change spreadsheet you need to generate a new pair of keys in Google cloud platform

 ## Input any date
-In the Input folder there is a version of the same scripts that allow you to select a date with input
+In the Input folder there is a version of the same scripts that allows you to select a date with input